jina-ai/jina/docs/chapters/install/upgrade.md

 # Upgrade Jina

-If you have a previously installed version, you can upgrade it by running:
+If you have a previously installed version of Jina, you can upgrade it by running:

 ```bash
 pip install -U jina
 ```

-For Docker user:
+For Docker users:

 ```bash
 docker pull jinaai/jina